suchayarj/WhatsOnYourFace/README.md

 **Presentation Link:** https://docs.google.com/presentation/d/1WirouORE1BTJmqjE8Qd94nHhls4L0t5KmRRavSkZqW8/edit#slide=id.p

 ## Motivation
 As a data scientist who loves cosmetics, I would like to utilize my skills in finding out what I have been putting on my face and what kind of chemicals I have been exposed to.
-I would like to further explore if one chemical is more harmful than the other and if there are any companies that have higher chance of using very harmful chemicals ingredients more than others
+I would like to further explore if one chemical is more harmful than the other and if I could identify if one company has higher chance of using very harmful chemicals ingredients more than other

 ## Data